janet-lang/janet/README.md

 ### Is this a Clojure port?

-No. It's similar to Clojure superficially because I like Lisps and I like the asthetics.
+No. It's similar to Clojure superficially because I like Lisps and I like the aesthetics.
 Internally, Janet is not at all like Clojure.

 ### Are the immutable data structures (tuples and structs) implemented as hash tries?